2010s: Sports

 In 2015, after Thoroughbred racehorse American Pharoah won the American Triple Crown and the Breeders' Cup Classic, he became 12th Triple Crown winner in history and the first in more than 30 years, and in winning all four races, became the first horse ever to win the Grand Slam of Thoroughbred racing.

 In November 2016, the Chicago Cubs won the World Series for the first time since 1908, over the then-Cleveland Indians.
 Their win, along with Game 7 and the entire 2016 Series, was heavily noted in the sports and baseball community.
 It is often considered one of the best World Series ever played, due to the underdog nature of both teams, how close the games were and especially the final game, and how it ultimately ended the over 100-year drought of the Cubs not winning a series.

-In Formula 1, Lewis Hamilton won five F1 World Championships during the decade from 2014–2019.
+In Formula 1, Lewis Hamilton won five F1 World Championships during the decade from 2014 to 2019.

 In June 2017, rock climber Alex Honnold became the first person in history to free solo climb El Capitan in Yosemite National Park, an accomplishment that one commentator described as "one of the great athletic feats of any kind, ever."

 In January 2018, the final play of an NFL playoffs game between the Minnesota Vikings and the New Orleans Saints, dubbed the "Minneapolis Miracle", became the first time in NFL playoffs history where a game ended in a touchdown as time expired, and prompted a change to the NFL's rules as they pertain to extra-point conversion attempts.